tensorchiefs/dlday2018/index.md

 60 CHF or 30 CHF for students with student card, these will cover an apero.
 Lunch is possible e.g. in the cafeteria on your own expense.

 ### Registration
-Will open on Monday 1st of July for presenters (talk and/or poster) and 14th of July for all participants.
+Will open on the 1st of July for presenters (talk and/or poster) and on the 14th of July for all participants.
 [Register](https://en.xing-events.com/IZOSANA)

 ### Program: